-More information will be available at the options evening on Thursday 18th March.
+More information will be available at the options evening on Wednesday 26th January.
 So it would be lovely if you could attend the evenings presentations.

 If you have any questions relating to subject specifications, please contact the subject leader identified at the end of each specification.
-If this does not resolve your query, please feel free to contact me.
+If this does not resolve your query, please feel free to contact one of the following: